USF-IMARS/planktoscope-external-segmentation/README.md

    * see [the PlanktoScope protocol](https://www.protocols.io/view/planktoscope-protocol-for-plankton-imaging-bp2l6bq3zgqe/v4)
 8. cleanup files on desktop & planktoscope
    * cleanup on desktop by running `~/cleanupPlanktoScopeFiles.sh`
-   * planktoscope files should be managed through the GUI
+   * planktoscope files should be managed through the planktoscope GUI